-A player will make a "set mining" when he calls a pre-flop bet with a small pair in hand in order to make flopped a set (a three of a kind bet consisting of a pair in hand).
-Let's say you are in the button position with a pair of 5's.
+A player will "set mine" when he calls a preflop bet with small pair in hand in order to flop a set (a set consisting of a pair in hand).
+Let's say you are in button position with a pair of 5's.
 You open preflop to 3 big blinds.
-Your opponent on the small blind is a very tight player.
-After your raise, he 3bet you 3bet.
-Here you know that his range is very strong.
-Normally, with several hands, it would be a fold.
-But you know that if you hit, since he's strong, you can take his whole stack from him.
+Your opponent in the small blind is a very tight player.
+After your raise, he 3-bets you.
+Here, you know that his range is very strong.
+Normally, with several hands, this would be a fold.
+But you know that if you hit, since he is strong, you can take his entire stack.

-You have to make a set mining for the right reasons
+Set mining should be done for the right reasons

 Let's go back to our example with our pair of 5's.
 The reason for the preflop call is our implied odds.
-We know that when we touch our set, our opponent has a very good chance to pay us because he has a lot of AA, KK, QQ, and JJ in his range.
-So if flop falls 5-2-9, he's going to bet very often.
+We know that when we hit our set, our opponent has a very good chance of paying us because he has a lot of AA, KK, QQ, and JJ in his range.
+So, if the flop comes 5-2-9, he's going to bet a lot.
 After his bet, we can call.
 On the turn, let's imagine an 8.
-Naughty bet again and we call or push all in.
+Naughty bets again and we call or push all in.
 It will be difficult for him not to lose his entire stack.
-We make a set mining knowing that every time (or almost every time) we hit the flop, we win his entire stack.
+We do set mining knowing that every time (or almost every time) we hit the flop, we win his entire stack.